List of NCAA Division I ice hockey arenas

 This is a list of arenas that currently serve as the home venue for NCAA Division I college ice hockey teams.
-Conference affiliations reflect those in the upcoming 2025–26 NCAA Division I men's ice hockey and 2025–26 NCAA Division I women's ice hockey seasons.
+Conference affiliations reflect those in the most recent 2025–26 NCAA Division I men's ice hockey and 2025–26 NCAA Division I women's ice hockey seasons.
 The arenas serve as home venues for both the men's and women's teams except where noted.
 In addition, venues which are not located on campus or are used infrequently during the season have been listed.